-The deadline for most of the grants is the third Friday in February; in 2015 the deadline will be February 20.
-The deadline for Scholarship of Teaching and Learning Grants will be on October 17, 2014.
+The deadline for most of the grants is the third Friday in February; in 2016, that deadline is February 19.
+The deadline for Scholarship of Teaching and Learning Grants will be November 6, 2015.
 The Annual Intensive Writing Essay Prizes deadline is usually the first week in March.
 Please see the programs below for more information and specific deadlines, and contact us with any questions.

 Active Learning Grants provide funding to support the implementation of teaching strategies to enhance student engagement and active learning.
 Award: $1,500 per project.
-Deadline: February 20, 2015.
+Extended Deadline: March 11, 2016.

 The Service-Learning Travel Scholarship from the Service-learning Program funds travel for IU-Bloomington students who are participating in service-learning courses or service related activities that require domestic or international travel for service-learning projects.
-Deadline: May 16, 2014 for summer.
+Deadline: November 11, 2016 for spring; March 24, 2017 for summer.

 The Summer Instructional Development Fellowship (SIDF) program supports faculty members’ efforts to enhance student learning by encouraging innovative approaches to instruction and the development of measurable learning outcomes.
-The 2014 SIDF program focuses on developing innovative course designs that actively engage students in inquiry and discovery at the undergraduate level.
-Deadline: March 14, 2014.
+Extended Deadline: March 11, 2016.

 Summer Writing-Teaching Grants provide funding to help faculty design undergraduate courses that use writing in innovative and fruitful ways.
 Award: $1,500 per project.
-Deadline: February 14, 2014.
+Extended Deadline: March 11, 2016.